×

 Portfolio Highlights

-The ClearBridge Small Cap Growth Strategy underperformed its benchmark in the third quarter.
-On an absolute basis, the Strategy posted gains in six of the nine sectors in which it was invested (out of 11 sectors total).
-The main contributors were the industrials and health care sectors, while the main detractors were the financials and consumer discretionary sectors.
+The ClearBridge Small Cap Growth Strategy underperformed its benchmark in the fourth quarter.
+On an absolute basis, the Strategy posted gains in four of the eight sectors in which it was invested (out of 11 sectors total).
+The primary contributor to performance was the health care sector, while the IT and consumer staples sectors detracted the most.

-Relative to the benchmark, overall stock selection and sector allocation effects detracted.
-Stock selection in the IT, consumer discretionary, financials, energy and materials sectors, as well as an overweight to the consumer staples sector, weighed on performance.
-Conversely, stock selection in the industrials, consumer staples and health care sectors, and an underweight to the communication services sector, proved beneficial.
+Relative to the benchmark, overall stock selection and sector allocation effects detracted from performance.
+Stock selection in the health care, IT and consumer staples sectors and an overweight to the consumer staples sector weighed on returns.
+Meanwhile, stock selection in the industrials, consumer discretionary and energy sectors benefited performance.

 Related Perspectives